clustertech/cpfs-os/README.md

 # ClusterTech Parallel Filesystem

-The open-source version of CPFS, the [ClusterTech](http://www.clustertech.com) Parallel File System.
-CPFS provides you with a high-performance distributed parallel filesystem which is fault tolerant while being very easy to set up.
+This is open-source version of CPFS, the [ClusterTech](http://www.clustertech.com) Parallel File System.
+CPFS is a high-performance distributed parallel filesystem which is fault tolerant while being very easy to set up.
 The interface is highly POSIX compliant, so most applications do not need to be rewritten to enjoy the high speed and fault tolerance provided by CPFS.

-A CPFS cluster consists of 1 or 2 (preferred) meta-data server, and a multiple of 5 data servers.
-Meta-data servers store directory data and replicates them like a RAID-1 disk array.
-Data servers store file data and replicates them like a RAID-5 disk array.
-FUSE-based clients are included for accessing the contents.
+A CPFS cluster consists of 1 or 2 (preferred) meta-data server, and a multiple of 5 data servers (compile time constant for now).
+Meta-data servers store directory data and replicate them like a RAID-1 disk array.
+Data servers store file data and replicate them like a RAID-5 disk array.
+The server data is accessed via FUSE-based clients.
+Node-local cache provided by FUSE is used, with cache coherence implemented.
 Meta-data is fully consistent.
-Close-to-open consistency is implemented for data.
+Close-to-open consistence is implemented for data.

-Data resync after a server crash is automatic, although the system will not be responsive during the process.
+Failover after a server crashes is immediate, while data resync upon server recovery is automatic.
+At present the system is not responsive during the resync process.
+(We are now trying to allow the resync to be partially online.)
 Unlike an actual disk array, the replication is file-level, allowing fast system recovery if the amount of data to resync is not large.
-At present, servers will not respond to filesystem requests during the resync.

 The project is hosted in [GitHub](https://github.com/cpfs-clustertech/cpfs-os).
 In its